 Investing through Bond Connect: Chinese debt instruments trade on the China Interbank Bond Market ("CIBM") and may be purchased through a market access program that is designed to, among other things, enable foreign investment in the PRC ("Bond Connect").
 There are significant risks inherent in investing in Chinese debt instruments, similar to the risks of investing in other fixed-income securities in emerging markets.
 The prices of debt instruments traded on the CIBM may fluctuate significantly due to low trading volume and potential lack of liquidity.
 The rules to access debt instruments that trade on the CIBM through Bond Connect are relatively new and subject to change, which may adversely affect the fund's ability to invest in these instruments and to enforce its rights as a beneficial owner of these instruments.
 Trading through Bond Connect is subject to a number of restrictions that may affect the fund's investments and returns.
 In addition, securities offered through Bond Connect may lose their eligibility for trading through the program at any time.
-If Bond Connect securities lose their eligibility for trading through the program, they may be sold but can no longer be purchased through Bond Connect.
-There can be no assurance as to the program's continued existence or whether future developments regarding the program may restrict or adversely affect the fund's investments or returns.
+If Bond Connect securities lose their eligibility for trading through the program 's continued existence or whether future developments regarding the program may restrict or adversely affect the fund's investments or returns.